 Payment gateways accomplish an important role in the e-commerce transaction procedure by authorizing the settlement payment between seller and buyer.

 Here is an illustration of how a payment gateway works.
 Once a payment gateway is set up on your e-commerce website, the whole process starts when a customer makes an order and fulfills the credit card details required.
 The payment gateway takes this information and verifies it with the associated bank or payment portal.
 Once payment had been verified, the payment gateway sends the customer back to your site and sends a message to the customer that the payment has been completed, then sends the payment to you.
 To complete the transaction, you send the product to the customer.

-The infographic below outlines the top e-commerce payment gateways you can use for your dropshipping business.
+The infographic below outlines the top dropshipping payment gateways you can use for your dropshipping store.

 While payment portals make it easy for you to get paid, it also makes it easy for you to pay your suppliers without compromising your personal or bank details.